Systems for Nuclear Auxiliary Power

+In 1955, the AEC began two parallel SNAP nuclear power projects.
+One, contracted with The Martin Company, used radio-isotopic decay as the power source for its generators.
+These plants were given odd-numbered SNAP designations beginning with SNAP-1.
+The other project used nuclear reactors to generate energy, and was developed by the Atomics International Division of North American Aviation.
+Their systems were given even-numbered SNAP designations, the first being SNAP-2.

+Most of the systems development and reactor testing was conducted at the Santa Susana Field Laboratory, Ventura County, California using a number of specialized facilities.

 Odd-numbered SNAPs: radioisotope thermoelectric generators

 Radioisotope thermoelectric generators use the heat of radioactive decay to produce electricity.

 SNAP-1

 SNAP-1 was a test platform that was never deployed, using cerium-144 in a Rankine cycle with mercury as the heat transfer fluid.
 Operated successfully for 2500 hours.

 SNAP-3

 SNAP-3 was the first RTG used in a space mission (1961).
 Launched aboard U.S. Navy Transit 4A and 4B navigation satellites.
 The electrical output of this RTG was 2.5 watts.

 SNAP-7

 SNAP-7A, D and F was designed for marine applications such as lighthouses and buoys; at least six units were deployed in the mid-1960s, with names SNAP-7A through SNAP-7F.
 SNAP-7D produced thirty watts of electricity using 225 kCi (about four kilograms) of strontium-90 as SrTiO3.
 These were very large units, weighing between 1870 and 6000 lb.